openframe-org/criteria-set-protocol/schemas/examples/dgnb2023/README.md

 the fraction of the spreadsheet (sheet NKB) that the example pertains to:

 ![Fraction of the document the example pertains to](fraction-screenshot.png)

+Note the `result` property which contains all the calculated values on the top part of the spreadsheet (in orange), and the `calculatedValue` property of task group `PRO1.1` which was calculated by the sheet and passed alongside the data.